 - 1 medium head of cauliflower (about 5 cups) riced

-- 2 tbsp fresh parsley (or 1 tbsp dried) chopped
+- 2 tablespoon fresh parsley (or 1 tablespoon dried) chopped

 - 1 tsp Onion Powder